 Next to electrical appliances (fridge, TV, computer system unit) and other sources of radio emission (microwave, radiotelephone).
 Electrical appliances are a source of radiofrequency noise and magnetic fields.
-Microwave ovens operate on roughly the same frequency as routers' wireless networks (2.4 GHz), and even small radio emission coming from the microwave can significantly degrade the router's Wi-Fi signal or completely muffle it.
+Microwave ovens operate on roughly the same frequency as routers' wireless networks (2.4 GHz).
+Even small radio emissions coming from the microwave can significantly degrade the router's Wi-Fi signal or completely muffle it.
 It is better to keep the distance between the router and electrical appliances at least 1-2 meters.
 Please also note that the base from the radiotelephone creates interference even when the handset is inactive.
-There are lots of electrical appliances in the kitchen, so the kitchen is not the best place to position a router.
+There are many electrical appliances in the kitchen, so the kitchen is not the best place to position a router.

 Next to radiators or in places where ventilation of the device is difficult.
 In this case, the router may overheat and work unstably.

 The router heats up during operation, so:

 - do not install it in places with air temperature exceeding 40 °C, in closed cabinets and cavities, as well as on other products or objects that can be heated;

 - do not cover the router or place any objects on it;

 - make sure that nothing obstructs the ventilation openings in the router (clean them in time if necessary).

 Ways to increase connection speed, bandwidth and stability of your Wi-Fi network

 What affects Wi-Fi networks?
 The possible sources of interference.

 How to scan a Wi-Fi network and determine the freest channel?